charliepereirac/coti/README.md

 # Install the requirements:
 pip install -r requirements.txt
 ```
-The transactions’ information was already uploaded to MongoDB and is ready to be used trough the API.
+The transactions’ information is already uploaded to MongoDB and ready to be used trough the API.
 However, if you want to reload the information just uncomment the last line in the scarper.py file.

 To use the api please run the following in the virtual environemnt's terminal:
 ```bash